UPDATED: June 25, 2020

 Landing pages are key to the success of any marketing strategy.
-A landing page is a web page that is specifically designed with the aim of collecting data about visitors or to urge them in performing an action.
-According to Marketing Sherpa, 48% of marketers create a new landing page for each campaign[i].
+A landing page is a web page that is specifically designed to collect data about visitors or to urge them in performing an action.
+According to Hubspot, companies with more than 30 landing pages generate 7 times more leads than companies with less than 10 landing pages.

 You attracted a visitor to your page?
 That’s good!
 Now, how do you convert this visitor into a lead or a client?
 A landing page for each of your offers provides a more complete experience and facilitates conversion through a precise and targeted message.
-Here are 8 features of an efficient landing page:
+Without further ado, here are 8 features of an efficient landing page.

 1. Clear, concise and action-oriented headline